 Ensure fairness for immigrants More than 45 million American residents are foreignborn.
 More than three-fourths of these are authorized residents, and yet, whether authorized or not, they often face discrimination.
 Millions more Americans were born in the U.S. but face discrimination because they look foreign.
 Progressive states and cities are responding by limiting government inquiries into immigration status, refusing some federal immigration detainer requests, authorizing driver's licenses regardless of immigration status, making government ID cards available to all, protecting immigrants from harassment, and providing information about government requirements, programs and services in various languages.
 Protect privacy from government intrusion Many government agencies, including state and local law enforcement, are amassing vast databases about people's personal and business relationships, where they have been, and more.
 Progressives are starting to push back by requiring warrants for law enforcement to access the most sensitive personal data and limiting how long data can be kept by police.
 In some cases, governments are limiting the collection, sale or use of government-generated data, especially information about schoolchildren.
-Embrace diversity in public agencies As a result of historic factors and, sometimes, outright discrimination, the employees in public agencies are often disproportionately white and male.
-Greater diversity is valuable not only to promote equity, build respect for others and better reflect the population served, but also to increase the cultural competence of any office which inevitably improves the services provided.
-Diversity is a strength which can be encouraged through the Public Agency Diversity Act.
 Use government contracts to protect individual rights States, cities and counties have routinely included language in government contracts that prevent certain types of discrimination, usually based on a few factors such as race, religion and national origin.
 They can and should expand the types of discrimination forbidden to government contractors, adding factors such as gender, marital status, sexual orientation, and gender identity or expression.